Forbes Mill

 Text-to-speech Audio

 Forbes Mill is the last rough-hewn rock building still standing in Los Gatos.
-The structure that remains was the annex built in 1880; the original part of the mill was constructed in 1854.
-The builder was a Scotsman named James Alexander Forbes, who arrived in California in 1831 and worked as Vice Consul in San Francisco for the British government.
-Forbes was ultimately unsuccessful in running the mill but later owners were.
+The structure that remains was a two-story annex built in 1880 onto the original mill building.
+The original part of the mill was a four-story stone and wood structure that was constructed in 1854.
+The mill builder was a Scotsman named James Alexander Forbes, who arrived in California in 1831.
+Forbes was ultimately unsuccessful in running the mill, but later owners were.
 Flour was milled here until 1887.
-After that point, the building became power plant, brewing and bottling company, and owned by a gas company.
-In recent years it was a museum called the Forbes Mill Museum.
-This closed in 2014.
-The building was added to the National Register of Historic Places in 1978.
+After that point, the building became a power plant, brewing and bottling company, and was owned by a gas company.
+The original part of the mill was demolished in 1915 and 1929.
+In recent years the annex was a museum called the Forbes Mill Museum; this closed in 2014.
+The annex was added to the National Register of Historic Places in 1978.

 Images